Published by Carl Hedinger. Last Updated on February 27, 2024.

 The History of Fayetteville (and Cumberland County)

-These historic facts about Fayetteville and Cumberland County will help us all better understand it.
+These facts about the historic Fayetteville NC, and Cumberland county will help us all better understand it.

 Native Americans in Fayetteville